DistrictDataLabs/yellowbrick/docs/contributing/developing_visualizers.rst

         :undoc-members:
         :show-inheritance:

-This is a pretty good structure for a documentation page; a brief introduction followed by a code example with a visualization included (using the ``mymodule.py`` to generate the images into the local directory's ``images`` subdirectory).
+This is a pretty good structure for a documentation page; a brief introduction followed by a code example with a visualization included using `the plot directive <https://matplotlib.org/devel/plot_directive.html>`_.
+This will render the ``MyVisualizer`` image in the document along with links for the complete source code, the png, and the pdf versions of the image.
+It will also have the "alt-text" (for screen-readers) and will not display the source because of the ``:include-source:`` option.
+If ``:include-source:`` is omitted, the source will be included by default.

 The primary section is wrapped up with a discussion about how to interpret the visualizer and use it in practice.
 Finally the ``API Reference`` section will use ``automodule`` to include the documentation from your docstring.

 At this point there are several places where you can list your visualizer, but to ensure it is included in the documentation it *must be listed in the TOC of the local index*.
 Find the ``index.rst`` file in your subdirectory and add your rst file (without the ``.rst`` extension) to the ``..toctree::`` directive.
 This will ensure the documentation is included when it is built.